hcy71o/MB-iSTFT-VITS-with-AutoVocoder/README.md

 - [x] 2.
 In iSTFT operation, use Real/Imaginary instead of Phase/Magnitude components to construct complex spectrogram.
 Add time-domain reconstruction loss.

-- [ ] 3.
-Replace the WaveNet-based posterior encoder to AutoVocoder-based posterior encoder, which accept 4 complex components instead of linear spectrogram.<br>
+- [x] 3.
+Revise the WaveNet-based posterior encoder to accept 4 complex components instead of linear spectrogram.<br>

-Modifications `1` can improve synthesis speed, because Autovocoder directly generates waveform with `(1024, 256, 1024)` fft/hop/win size without upsmpling modules.
-Multi-band startegy will be maintained.
-Also, it is reasonable because VITS directly models powerful latent representations.
+* Owing to nature of VITS that models powerful latents, AutoVocoder can be proper application due to its autoencoder architecture.
+Also it has fast inference speed by directly generating waveform with `(1024, 256, 1024)` fft/hop/win size without upsmpling modules.
+(Multi-band startegy will be maintained)
-Modifications `2&3` are inspired by the foundings of the Autovocoder paper (Section 3.3).
+* Conventional TTS models including VITS, modeling phase information has been entirely the role of a decoder (vocoder).
+In `Mod 3.`, by providing phase information to latents, we test whether prior can reliably approx these latents.

 `Disclaimer : This repo is built for testing purpose.
-Performance is not guaranteed.`
+Performance is not guaranteed.
+Welcome your contributions.`

+## Note
+* For easy comparison, we did not change the whole architecture of the posterior encoder.
+Instead, we only used group convolution in the front part to process revised inputs (4 complex components).

 ## Explanation (from [MB-iSTFT-VITS](https://github.com/MasayaKawamura/MB-iSTFT-VITS))
 *In current, this repo tries to implement MB-iSTFT-VITS based model.
 Application to mini, MS, w/o MB might be future work.